• Community

 Accelerated Experiential Dynamic Psychotherapy (AEDP)

 Diana Fosha developed Accelerated Experiential Dynamic Psychotherapy (AEDP) as a therapeutic approach that promotes emotional transformation through harnessing the power of positive emotional experiences.
 AEDP focuses on exploring and processing deep-seated emotions, including trauma and attachment wounds, while cultivating emotional resilience and well-being.
 This modality is effective for individuals who seek a transformative and growth-oriented therapeutic experience.
-This training is typically taken by qualified psychotherapists as continued professional development (CPD).
+This training is typically taken by qualified counsellors and psychotherapists as additional psychotherapy training or continued professional development (CPD).

 Acceptance and Commitment Therapy (ACT)